PREP-NexT/PREP-SHOT/README.md

 This project is licensed under the [GNU General Public License 3.0](https://github.com/PREP-NexT/PREP-SHOT/blob/main/LICENSE).

+## Why the Name?

+The clean energy transition is our new moonshot to combat climate change – an ambitious 'shot' yet achievable.
+We're up to the challenge, which is why we developed PREP-SHOT to prepare us for this long shot.

 ## Key Features

 - Optimization model based on linear programming for multi-zone energy systems.